 Lawton’s practice focuses on real estate and business transactions.
-He advises clients with respect to buying and selling real property, land use issues, leasing issues, homeowners association matters, construction agreements, and real property disputes.
-In addition he provides counsel regarding new business formations, corporate governance and organizational matters, mergers and acquisitions, contract drafting and negotiation, business disputes, governmental compliance, and various home office needs.
-Lawton frequently drafts, and negotiates on clients’ behalf, purchase and sale agreements, leases, operating agreements, and various other real estate and corporate documents.
+He advises clients with respect to buying and selling real property, land use issues, leasing issues, homeowners association matters, and real property disputes.
+In addition he provides counsel regarding new business formations, corporate governance and organizational matters, mergers and acquisitions, contract drafting and negotiation, business disputes, and governmental compliance.
+Lawton frequently drafts and negotiates purchase and sale agreements, leases, operating agreements, and various other real estate and corporate documents.
 Though his practice is focused in metro Atlanta, he represents clients throughout Georgia.

-Lawton is the Chair of the Georgia Government Transparency and Campaign Finance Commission (formerly the Ethics Commission), a quasi-judicial body with statewide jurisdiction over registration and disclosure compliance for state and local elected officials and lobbyists.
-Governor Nathan Deal appointed Lawton as the sole Democrat on the Commission in 2013.
+Following his appointment by Governor Nathan Deal, Lawton served for over three years, including one year as Chair, on the Georgia Government Transparency and Campaign Finance Commission (formerly the Ethics Commission), a quasi-judicial body with statewide jurisdiction over registration and disclosure compliance for elected officials and lobbyists.
 In addition, Lawton is a member of the State Bar of Georgia and the Atlanta Bar Association, and is a past member of the executive committee of the Real Property Section of the State Bar.
 He is also a member of the Lawyers Club of Atlanta.